withastro/docs/src/pages/en/guides/imports.md

 ## Extending file type support

-You can import file types which aren't natively supported by Astro.
-There are many **Vite** and compatible **Rollup** plugins you can use.
+With **Vite** and compatible **Rollup** plugins, you can import file types which aren't natively supported by Astro.
 Learn where to find the plugins you need in the [Finding Plugins](https://vitejs.dev/guide/using-plugins.html#finding-plugins) section of Vite Documentation.

 ### Example: YAML support